mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_algorithms_and_workspaces/05_using_mantid_algorithms.rst

 Any of the defined algorithms in Mantid, this includes other extensions, can be used as part of your new algorithm.
-To call an algorithm simply use the standard syntax for calling algorithms in Mantid, i.e the algorithm name followed by the arguments.
+To call an algorithm simply use the standard syntax for calling algorithms in Mantid, i.e. the algorithm name followed by the arguments.

-A good example might be wanting to load a file, as Load is a very flexible
+A good example might be wanting to load a file, as :ref:`Load <algorithms.Load.v1>` is a very flexible algorithm:
-algorithm:

 .. code-block:: python